GeekyAnts/nativebase-vscode-extension/README.md

-# nativebase extension README
+# NativeBase VSCode Extension

 NativeBase v3 snippets are a group of short-hands that can be used to further speed up your development.
-All snippets start with the prefix nb- followed by the name of the component, so that it’s easy to find and use them.
+All snippets start with the prefix `nb-` followed by the name of the component, so that it’s easy to find and use them.

 ---